GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 6. It outputs one image and one Excel file at the locations you specified as output folders
 <br/><br/>
     > If you need help with running the model, check this <a href="Examples and help/Walkthrough - model.mp4">walkthrough</a> of its execution
-7. Take a look at the image and compare it to <a href="Examples and help/ndvi_colored.png">ndvi_colored.png</a> - does it makes sense?
-There should be your roi colored in four colors (no vegetation in red to high level of vegetation in green)
+7. Take a look at the image and compare it to <a href="Examples and help/NDVI colored.png">NDVI colored.png</a> - does it makes sense?
+You should see your roi colored from red to green on a white background
 8. Proceed if it looks fine, repeat the steps if something seems wrong.
 Remember to check your input values in the model!

 </details>